Knowledge Repository

 Document thumbnail

-E-Recruitment Platform: Limpopo Province
+E-Recruitment System, Limpopo Province

 The E-Recruitment Platform started to address inefficiencies in the recruitment processes which were manual and time consuming.
 The traditional method of managing job vacancies and applications were manual, which resulted in delays and created an administrative burden.
 Based on the STATS SA e-Recruitment model, the system introduced key innovations that streamline recruitment processes.
 The system allows for efficient publication of vacancies, automated receipt and screening of applications, and comprehensive reporting features.